 Your unborn baby is surrounded by a sac of amniotic fluid or ‘waters’.
 In most cases, this sac breaks during labour.

-In two per cent (two in 100) pregnancies there is premature prelabour rupture of membranes (PPROM) – when your waters break before labour begins and more than three weeks before your due date.
+In 2 per cent (2 in 100) pregnancies there is premature pre-labour rupture of membranes (PPROM) – when your waters break before labour begins and more than three weeks before your due date.

 You may notice a gush of fluid, a slow leak or a trickle from your vagina.
 Contact your midwife or doctor straight away if this happens.